dogweather/forkful/content/en/swift/files-and-io/creating-a-temporary-file.md

 weight: 21
 ---

-## What & Why?
-Creating a temporary file is making a short-lived file for storing data that’s not needed long-term.
-Programmers do this to handle data that’s only relevant during the program’s execution or to avoid clogging up the user's storage with unnecessary files.

 ## How to:
 Swift makes creating temporary files pretty easy, using the `FileManager` class.
 Here’s how you whip up a temp file and write some text into it: